en_USEnglish

 1.1 Scrum basics

-Scrum is an Agile project management method that focuses on flexibility and team collaboration.
-The basic principles of Scrum include transparency, collaboration and adaptation.
-Transparency means that all project information is visible and available to all stakeholders.
+Scrum is an Agile project management method that focuses on team flexibility and collaboration.
+The core principles of Scrum include transparency, collaboration, and adaptation.
+Transparency means that all information regarding the project is visible and available to all stakeholders.
 Collaboration is essential in Scrum, as teams work closely together and support each other to achieve project goals.
-Adaptation is a key component of Scrum, as this method encourages adjustments and changes according to the needs of the project.
+Adaptation is a key component of Scrum, as this method encourages adjustments and changes based on project needs.

 1.2 Roles and responsibilities in Scrum

-In Scrum, there are three main roles: the Scrum Master, the Product Owner and the development team.
-The Scrum Master is responsible for ensuring the correct application of the Scrum method, guiding the team and resolving any problems that may arise.
-The Product Owner is responsible for defining and prioritizing project objectives, as well as communicating end-user requirements to the development team.
-The development team is responsible for carrying out the project tasks and achieving the set objectives.
+In Scrum, there are three main roles: the Scrum Master, the Product Owner, and the development team.
+The Scrum Master is responsible for ensuring the correct application of the Scrum method, guiding the team, and resolving any issues that may arise.
+The Product Owner is responsible for defining and prioritizing project objectives and communicating end-user needs to the development team.
+The development team is responsible for completing project tasks and achieving the set objectives.

 1.3 The Scrum process

-The Scrum process takes place in iterative cycles called "Sprints".
-Each Sprint generally lasts from two to four weeks and comprises several phases.
-The first phase is Sprint Planning, during which the development team and the Product Owner agree on the objectives of the Sprint and determine the tasks to be accomplished.
-Next, the development team works on the Sprint tasks in a collaborative environment, adapting to requirements and communicating regularly with the Product Owner.
-At the end of the Sprint, the development team presents the results achieved at a meeting called a "Sprint Review".
-Once the review is complete, the development team and the Product Owner meet to reflect on what went well and what can be improved in the next Sprint, at a meeting called the "Sprint Retrospective".
+The Scrum process takes place in iterative cycles called "Sprints."
+Each Sprint typically lasts two to four weeks and consists of several phases.
+The first phase is Sprint Planning, during which the Development Team and the Product Owner agree on the Sprint Goals and determine the tasks to be completed.
+The Development Team then works on the Sprint tasks in a collaborative environment, adapting to needs and communicating regularly with the Product Owner.
+At the end of the Sprint, the Development Team presents the results achieved in a meeting called the "Sprint Review."
+Once the review is complete, the Development Team and the Product Owner meet to reflect on what went well and what can be improved in the next Sprint, in a meeting called the "Sprint Retrospective."

 2. Kanban